FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 amended), the approval of the Council be and is hereby given to the disposal of residential

-property (0.010 acres) at 1, Grennan Villas, St. Joseph’s Terrace, Limerick, to Daniel Byrne, for--- 3
+property (0.010 acres) at 1, Grennan Villas, St. Joseph’s Terrace, Limerick, to Daniel Byrne, for
+---
+3

 the sum of €176,000, the disposal to be subject to the covenants and conditions contained